-A combination colour Witness and percentage chart developed in 2016 by G Gardner.
-It includes the traditional 8 colours of the Mager Rosette plus an additional 6 colours of brown, pink, light blue, gold, silver and copper that are useful in Earth Energies dowsing.
+A combination colour witness and percentage chart developed in 2016 by G Gardner.
+It includes the traditional 8 colours of the Mager Rosette plus an additional 6 colours of brown, pink, light blue, gold, silver and copper that are useful in Earth Energies and mineral dowsing.
 The central area contains a plus/minus percentage pendulum chart for further classification.

 See: Earth Spirit